lsst-dm/dmtn-056/describing-datasets.rst

 SQL Representation
 ^^^^^^^^^^^^^^^^^^

-The :ref:`DatasetType table <sql_DatasetType>` holds DatasetMetatype names in a ``varchar`` field.
+The :ref:`DatasetType table <sql_DatasetType>` holds StorageClass names in a ``varchar`` field.
-As a name is sufficient to retreive the rest of the DatasetMetatype definition in Python, the additional information is not duplicated in SQL.
+As a name is sufficient to retreive the rest of the StorageClass definition in Python, the additional information is not duplicated in SQL.

 .. _DatasetRef: